MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Receive-PSSession.md

 You can use a **Receive-PSSession** in addition to or instead of a Connect-PSSession command.
 **Receive-PSSession** can connect to any disconnected or reconnected session.
-These includes those that were started in other sessions or on other computers.
+These include those that were started in other sessions or on other computers.

 **Receive-PSSession** works on **PSSessions** that were disconnected intentionally, such as by using the Disconnect-PSSession cmdlet or the *InDisconnectedSession* parameter of the Invoke-Command cmdlet, or unintentionally, such as by a network interruption.